coder-hxl/x-crawl/publish/README.md

 ## Relationship with puppeteer

-The fetchPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to crawl pages.
+The crawlPage API internally uses the [puppeteer](https://github.com/puppeteer/puppeteer) library to crawl pages.

 The following can be done: